plinioseniore/cisco-umbrella-bypass/README.md

 The traffic to the local network is not redirected to the Cisco Umbrella Proxy, in the below image there is an HTTP request to the LAN and WAN interface of the router web console.
 The first request to the LAN address is resolved directly, rather the WAN one is redirected via Cisco Umbrella Proxy, so having a proxy on a local interface is a bypass option.
 The local Proxy will resolve the DNS and handle all the traffic via your mobile connection.

 ![](https://raw.githubusercontent.com/plinioseniore/cisco-umbrella-bypass/main/img/http_to_router_lan_wan_interface.png)

+The traffic that the IP stack could resolve without an IP gateway (the connections to IP addresses in the same IP subnet) are not processed via Cisco Umbrella.

 Running the [Servers Ultimate](https://www.google.com/search?client=firefox-b-d&q=servers+ultimate) app, the Android device will act as Proxy, use the USB Tethering connection to create a local network interface.
 In Firefox and Softether (or any other application that support HTTP Proxy) configure the Proxy option to redirect the traffic through the local interface of the Android phone.